Tanu-v/greenai_edunet-internship-/README.md

 # greenai_edunet-internship-
-I'm very excited for this internship , it's my first ever internship, I can do it!
+I'm very excited for this internship, I can do it!